janfilips/document-iq/README.md

 ## License

 MIT License.
-No documents were harmed in the making of this API—though we can’t promise the same for your typos.
+No documents were harmed in the making of this API - though we can’t promise the same for your typos.